-My lazy dim sum sticky rice is the perfect snack when you want something delicious for very little work!
+My dim sum sticky rice or xoi man in Vietnamese, is the perfect snack when you want something delicious for very little work!
 This popular Asian dish is flavoured with Chinese sausage, dried shrimp and fried onions.
 Using traditional methods this dish can take several hours to make but I have developed a simple recipe to take out much of the hard work, prep time and special equipment.
-It is truly a lazy way to make sticky rice without sacrificing on taste.
+It is truly a lazy way to making this delicious dish without sacrificing on taste.

 It has been a while since my last post.
 These past few weeks have been a bit crazy with Tet (lunar new year) and my little girl’s 1st birthday.
 Originally, I had planned to get this post out before Tet but it has been somewhat of a nightmare.
 Planning and cooking food for 50+ guests for my daughter’s birthday was a massive challenge that took a lot of my time.
 Couple that with developing the most frustrating recipe I have ever experienced and you have a few weeks of fun, joy and happiness!!

 - Not calling for a container with a vented lid or plastic wrap as required by other microwave recipes.
-In the interests of reducing waste and using the most generic equipment possible I’ve worked out you can get the same results just by using a normal, microwave-safe bowl and plate.
+I have worked out you can get the same results just by using a normal, microwave-safe bowl and plate or a casserole dish.

 My savoury sticky rice is the perfect snack when you want something delicious for very little work!
 This popular Asian dish is flavoured with Chinese sausage, dried shrimp and fried onions.